khaliedessam/End-to-End-E-Commerce-Data-Modeling-and-Analytics-Design/README.md

 Welcome to the Data Engineering and Analytics Project repository.
 This project demonstrates a comprehensive end-to-end data engineering solution — from business analysis and relational database design to building a modern data warehouse and generating actionable insights.
 It highlights industry best practices in data engineering and analytics.

+## 🎯 Project Objective

+The goal of this project is to simulate the complete lifecycle of building a modern data warehouse for an e-commerce business, starting from business understanding and data modeling through analytical reporting.

 ## 📖 Project Overview